weareoffsider/css-driven/README.md

 Set the fallback mode to be true or false.
 When in fallback mode, CSS Driven will always act as if requestAnimationFrame is not available, and run either your fallback function, or all the steps in sequence synchronously.
+Useful so you can write your doTransition fallback functions in modern browsers.

 ## License